Rutu Modan: Exit Wounds

-Modan's first full length graphic novel, Exit Wounds tells the story of Koby Franco, a 20-something cab driver working in Tel Aviv.
+Modan's first full-length graphic novel, Exit Wounds tells the story of Koby Franco, a 20-something cab driver working in Tel Aviv.
 Franco's mundane everyday life is interrupted when a female soldier approaches him, claiming his estranged father was killed by a suicide bomber at a train station.
 He and the young woman begin searching for clues to see if Franco's father, whom the soldier was romantically involved with, is dead or alive.

 The book received praise from comic book artist Joe Sacco, author of Palestine, who called it "a profound, richly textured, humane, and unsentimental look at societal malaise and human relationships and that uneasy place where they sometimes intersect."

-Douglas Wolk (The New York Times) compared her style to that of Hergé's The Adventures of Tintin books: "her characters’ body language and facial expressions, rendered in the gestural “clear line” style of Hergé’s Tintin books, are so precisely observed, they practically tell the story by themselves".
+Douglas Wolk (in The New York Times) compared her style to that of Hergé's The Adventures of Tintin books: "her characters’ body language and facial expressions, rendered in the gestural "clear line" style of Hergé’s Tintin books, are so precisely observed, they practically tell the story by themselves".

-Time magazine's Lev Grossman named it one of the Top 10 Graphic Novels of 2007, ranking it at #8.
+Time magazine's Lev Grossman named it one of the Top 10 Graphic Novels of 2007, ranking it at number 8.
 It also won the 2008 Eisner Award for Best New Graphic Novel.